prthkms/emedicine/README.md

 emedicine
 =========

-This is a prototype self diagnosis and doctor referral system
+This is a prototype self diagnosis and doctor referral system.

+carousel.html is the front page.